 How Much Folic Acid Before and During Pregnancy

-Folic Acid Dosage in Pregnancy
+Folic Acid Dosage

 Every woman planning to get pregnant should take 400 micrograms (400 mcg or 0.4 mg) of folic acid daily.
 Either in a vitamin with 400 micrograms of folic acid or foods that have been enriched with folic acid.